Get a Precision Second Opinion now!

 Additionally, the SIRT procedure would provide us with a fresh sample of the tumours that had metastasized to the liver.
 It was likely that Tom’s new tumours would have new genetic alterations.
 Since the sequencing technology had dramatically improved over the previous year, we’d now be able to look at a much larger selection of genes.

-After Tom’s SIRT, we had the new tumour tissue sequenced using the comprehensive FoundationOne DNA sequencing panel.
+After Tom’s SIRT, we had the new tumour tissue sequenced using a comprehensive tumor DNA sequencing panel.
 We also had Tom’s tumours tested for other molecular features that would allow the use of targeted therapies.

 For example, we looked at Tom’s HER2 levels to determine if anti-HER2 therapies such as Herceptin and lapatinib would be effective.
 We also looked at the MSI and PD-1R/L status of his tumours to determine if the newer immunotherapy PD-1 inhibitors (nivolumab; pembrolizumab) would be effective.